Jbleezy/BO2-Reimagined/README.md

 ### Who's Who
 * Revive twice as fast when in Who's Who mode
+* No longer gives the player claymores in Who's Who mode if the player purchased claymores

 ### Electric Cherry
 * Removed cooldown after being used multiple times in a row